gabeklavans/website/src/posts/Godot-Continuous-Deployment.md

 ---
 date: 2021-04-20
 title: Godot Continuous Deployment from GitHub to Itch.io
+subtitle: Automatically build and upload your GitHub-hosted game to Itch.io!
 ---

-#### Automatically build and upload your GitHub-hosted game to Itch.io!

 For context, Tanner and I have been working on a 2D game using [Godot](https://godotengine.org/), a game engine that is just a pleasure to work in.